msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

 FIRST-TIME APPSERVER DATASOURCE SETUP =================================

-  TidBits depends on the application server it is running in to provide a JDBC DataSource to connect to the database with.
-Thus you must configure the DataSource the first time you install TidBits.
+  Tidbits depends on the application server it is running in to provide a JDBC DataSource to connect to the database with.
+Thus you must configure the DataSource the first time you install Tidbits.

   For Tomcat 5.5, create the DataSource first by editing the
   <TOMCAT HOME>/conf/server.xml file and add the following to the